lqc/thinkcspy/source/modules.rst

     # module1.py

-    question = "What is the meaning of life, the Universe, and everything?" answer = 42
+    question = "What is the meaning of Life, the Universe, and Everything?" answer = 42

 .. sourcecode:: python